arborter/ChatBot-Therapist/README.md

 ChatBot Therapist

 DISCLAIMER: this bot is not a professional.
-This bot was purely created for the purpose of understadning natural language processing in a machine, and nothing else.
+This bot was purely created for the purpose of understanding natural language processing in a machine, and nothing else.
 Nothing the bot states should be seen as professional advice.

 The ChatBot Therapist is a simple chat bot I have designed for the purpose of talking through some emotional issue with the individual.
 Its specific tags spawned from the names of human emotions.